What is String Project?

 To involve more school-age children in learning to play string instruments.

-To provide a low cost, high quality music education experience.
+To provide a low cost, high-quality music education experience to the surrounding community.

 Who are the teachers?

 String Project is a teacher training program.
 String Project teachers are UNT music education undergraduate and graduate students.
-They are supervised by Dr. Elizabeth Chappell, a National Board Certified Educator and 17 year veteran of middle school orchestra teaching.
+Master teachers Kelsey Nussbaum and Terra Warger are experienced educators and doctoral students at UNT.
+The director is Dr. Elizabeth Chappell, a National Board Certified Educator and a 17 year veteran of middle school orchestra teaching.

 What is the age range of the students?